-The demo version of the Checkmk Enterpise Edition/ Managed Services Edition is completely identical with the Checkmk Enterprise Edition / Managed Services Edition - except for the fact that about 5% of the check results randomly get the "WARN" state.
+The demo version of the Checkmk Enterprise Edition is limited to 10 hosts and without support of distributed monitoring from version 1.6.0 on.
+The demo version of the Checkmk Enterpise Edition/ Managed Services Edition for older versions (1.5.0 and lower) is completely identical with the Checkmk Enterprise Edition / Managed Services Edition - except for the fact that about 5% of the check results randomly get the "WARN" state.
 This means that you can try out all of the features of the Enterprise Edition - even in a distributed setup.
 It's just not possible to use the demo version in a production environment.
 The demo version can be updated to a full version later - while your configuration and data is kept.
 Please keep in mind, that these demo versions and the the Checkmk Raw Edition are completely different topics.
 Read more about this in the description of our editions or contact us.

 Which services count towards the subscription price if I run a combination of CEE and CRE?

 All services that are visible on a CEE-site are counted.

 Example 1: - Site1 CEE 2000 services - Site 2 CRE 1500 services - Independent sites that do not communicate with each other. => The subscription will be calculated based on the 2000 services on site1.

 Example 2: The same sites as in example 1, but additionally the services on Site1 are via Multisite visible on Site2 => The subscription will be calculated based on the 2000 services on site1.